About ERICA WHEELER

 Interpretive Trainer | Keynote Speaker | Sense of Place Advocate

-Erica Wheeler is the founder of Sense of Place Consulting and the creator of the Sense of Place Story Framework, a place-centered approach that helps people find, shape, and share stories of connection that lead to caring and action.
+Erica Wheeler is the founder of Sense of Place Consulting and the creator of the Sense of Place and Story Method—a place-centered approach that helps people find and share stories of connection that lead to caring and action.

-She works with parks, museums, heritage sites, and mission-driven organizations across the country, offering professional training, keynote programs, and community experiences that strengthen meaningful connections between people and place.
+She works with parks, museums, heritage sites, and mission-driven organizations nationwide, offering training, keynotes, and community programs that deepen meaningful connections between people and place.

-For almost 20 years, Erica has trained interpreters, educators, and resource specialists—including staff at over 45 National Park Service sites nationwide—supporting them in designing and delivering programs that are clear, engaging, and grounded in meaning.
+For nearly two decades, Erica has trained interpreters, educators, and resource specialists—including more than 45 National Park Service sites nationwide—helping them design programs that are clear, engaging, and grounded in meaning.

-A TEDx speaker, Erica has delivered keynote presentations at multiple Governor’s Conferences on Tourism and at conferences and gatherings ranging from the New Mexico Council on Aging to the American Horticultural Society.
+A TEDx speaker, Erica has delivered keynotes in multiple states for their Governor’s Conference on Tourism and at conferences ranging from the New Mexico Council on Aging to the American Horticultural Society.

-She holds a BA in Liberal Arts from Hampshire College, where she studied natural science, arts and humanities, and social science.
+She holds a BA in Liberal Arts from Hampshire College, where she studied natural science, arts and humanities, and social science, focusing on the personal and societal value of a sense of place.

-Today she lives in the hills of western Massachusetts in a 125-year-old house beside a rushing stream with her partner of 25 years, surrounded by forests, dairy farms, and maple sugar operations.
+She lives in the hills of western Massachusetts with her partner of 25 years, in a 125-year-old house beside a rushing stream, surrounded by forests and working dairy and maple sugar farms.

 Career Highlights